MAURI FRIENDS!

 water bottles and drinking containers

-To see examples of coconut string being made CLICK HERE>
+To see a video of coconut string being made <CLICK HERE>

 Has anyone seen a coconut, a coconut tree or tasted coconut and/or coconut water, milk or cream?